 Thank you for choosing Natapoc Lodging as your get-away.
 We will do our best to provide an enjoyable visit.
+Payment of the deposit means you agree to all the following polices.
 If the reservation is in your name you are responsible for payment, and informing your guests regarding Natapoc rules.

 If we re-book your dates with a comparable booking we will refund your deposit less 10% or allow you to transfer your deposit, in full, to another date, cabin.
 If we do not re-book you will lose your deposit.
 Deposits will not be refunded for reasons of weather unless getting here requires travel over Stevens or Snoqualmie passes and both are closed for periods greater than 6 hours.

-A deposit constitutes the minimum rate for one night of your booking and is due at the time of booking unless other arrangements are made.
-The balance is due 2 weeks prior to arrival unless other arrangements have been made.
+A deposit constitutes 50% of the entire booking.
+The balance is due 30 days prior to arrival unless other arrangements have been made.
 A fee of $30.00 will be charged on a returned check.
 Any collection fees will be the responsibility of the reservation holder.
 Deposits apply to your reservation balance and are not a separate fee.

 You will be charged for the minimum number per night plus any additional guests or dog unless prior arrangements have been made.

 - Due to code requirements we cannot allow numbers greater than specified for each lodge.
 Outside tents, trailers, or non-registered guests are not allowed.
 There are exceptions but they must be pre-approved in advance.

 When you make your reservation we reserve the number of nights specified.
 If you decide not to stay for all the nights reserved our cancellation policy will apply.

 - All cabins are non smoking.

 - One dog by permission only, please inquire about/read rules.

 - Reservations on a 2-day minimum or 3 or 4-day minimum on holidays unless other arrangements are made.